Taste of Tradition: Sharing Heritage Through Cooking

 Let older kids try more advanced skills.
 Under your close supervision and when you feel your child is ready, let them slice veggies, work with meat, and get used to cooking on a stovetop and using an oven.
 Knowing their way around these skills will keep them safe in the kitchen.

 - Instill pride and confidence in the kids by inviting friends and family over to enjoy the traditional foods the kids helped make.
-Hosting a get-together can be fuss-free when you use convenient Clorox Disinfecting Wipes for a quick and easy cleanup.*

 10 Traditional Recipes from Around the World